StartBootstrap/startbootstrap-clean-blog/_posts/2023-05-12-the-compass.md

 - Deeper and continual study of the scriptures leads to greater understanding and heavenly guidance.
 - Just like the needles on a compass don't change where they point, neither does God's word.
 They always both point us in the right direction.
+- The word of God also extends to prophets living today.

 <hr class = "post">